Lifestyle

 Vet's Insight

 I recently treated a young Cocker Spaniel named Barnaby.
-His owners were distraught because he had started "guarding" his food bowl - a classic sign, they were told, of a dog trying to be dominant.
+His owners were distraught because he had started guarding his food bowl - a classic sign, they had been told, of a dog trying to be dominant.
 Following advice from a TV trainer, they had been taking his food away mid-meal to "show him who is boss."
-Unsurprisingly, Barnaby's growling escalated to snapping.
-He wasn't trying to rule the house; he was terrified he would starve.
-Once we switched to a protocol of trading treats for the bowl and building trust (positive reinforcement), the aggression vanished completely.
-Barnaby didn't need a pack leader; he needed to feel safe.

 Do dogs view humans as part of their pack?